neubig/modlm/README.md

 You must install Eigen and cnn separately.
 Follow the directions on the [cnn page](http://github.com/clab/cnn), which also explain about installing Eigen.
+Note that you should use the "v2" branch of cnn.

 Once these two packages are installed, run the following commands, specifying the correct paths for cnn and Eigen.